-I’m going to be sharing one of my top tips to deal with bloating in my upcoming webinar, but in the mean time I thought I would share some insight into what info you can gain from your digestion.
+Today I am sharing some insight into what info you can gain from your digestion.
 Keep in mind, every individual is different, and this is a general guideline.

 The ideal poop is formed and does not require difficulty to pass.
 If you aren’t experiencing that, here are some explanations.